muratk5n/thirdwave/en/README.md

 ---

-If such a thing *did* happen BTW the Russian state would cease to exist - and that's not going to happen.
+If such a win *did* occur BTW the Russian state would cease to exist - and that's not going to happen.

 ---